intel/hexl/example/README.md

 target_link_libraries(<your target> HEXL::hexl)
 ```

-To install a specific version of Intel HE Acceleration Library using vcpkg, use
+To install a specific version of Intel HE Acceleration Library using vcpkg, use the
 package versioning feature provided by vcpkg.
 An example manifest file is
 provided at `/path/to/hexl/example/vcpkg/vcpkg.json` with baseline pointing to
 a specific vcpkg commit.
 While building, overrides  will  force vcpkg to